 In 1989, with an international reputation in photography and photographic printing, Robert moved to Paris France.
 Today his work is made primarily with pinhole cameras and traditional nobel metal based printing techniques that achieve his particular photographic vision.
 He also composes music for films, television and multimedia.

 Recently Robert has been working with Brad Pitt, first producing his story of Angelina Jolie for W Magazine and continues printing Pitt’s massive archive of negatives.
 Pitt has become a collector of Robert’s work from the “Orbit Series” and “Flower Series”.Read more

 One Month - One Artist is a monthly event to make you discover the artists of the gallery.Read more

-2020 Le torse d’une femme a la pureté d’un vase, grandes courbes simples d’un fruit désiré, Exposition collective, Galerie Capazza, Nançay
+2020 Le torse d’une femme a la pureté d’un vase, grandes courbes simples d’un fruit désiré, collective exhibition, Galerie Capazza, Nançay

-2019 L’Arbre, c’est le temps rendu visible, Exposition collective, Galerie Capazza, Nançay
+2019 L’Arbre, c’est le temps rendu visible, collective exhibition, Galerie Capazza, Nançay

 2018-2019 Solargraphs, Galerie Asinerie du Domaine de Chaumont-sur-Loire, Chaumont-sur-Loire France

 2017-2018 Meta Paysages, Galeries Hautes du Château de Chaumont-sur-Loire, Chaumont-sur-Loire France

 2012 Then Came Now, Musée de Vendôme, Vendôme